Lu-k-en/Proyecto-Colecciones-en-Java/README.md

 <!--
 *** Thanks for checking out this README Template.
 If you have a suggestion that would
-*** make this better, please fork the repo and create a pull request or simply open
+*** make this better, please fork the Proyecto-Colecciones-en-Java and create a pull request or simply open
 *** an issue with the tag "enhancement".
 *** Thanks again!
 Now go create something AMAZING! :D
 ***